AIDS Awareness Week: Goals

 The goal of Aboriginal AIDS Awareness Week is getting to zero.
 Despite different methods used by aboriginal communities to try to decrease the prevalence of AIDS, populations like the First Nation tribes in Saskatchewan in Canada, have about 3.5 times more cases of AIDS than other areas in Canada, as well as higher than most third world countries.

 World AIDS Day was developed to bring awareness to the issue of AIDS in countries all around the globe and recognize the success and the steady decrease in AIDS diagnoses throughout the years.
 UNAIDS believes solutions need to be long-term, rather than short-term responses.
 Therefore, the goal is to look at prevention of HIV as well and World AIDS Day is a time to emphasize this and support people with AIDS, even though people are living with AIDS year-round.
 It is also a time to honor the people who lost their lives due to AIDS.

 Other observances

 Aids Awareness Month has been declared in various countries.
 Also World Aids Day is an international UN sponsored observance.

-The US government, in the form of aids.gov, presents an all-year-round diversity AIDS Awareness Calendar, for example for 2016:
+The US government, in the form of hiv.gov, presents an all-year-round diversity Awareness Calendar, as of 2025: